Britain's Carillion collapses after banks pull the plug

 “In recent days we have been unable to secure the funding to support our business plan and it is therefore with the deepest regret that we have arrived at this decision,” Chairman Philip Green said.

-The government’s priority is to ensure that public services are not disrupted, said David Lidington, the minister in charge of the Cabinet Office which oversees the running of government.
+The government’s priority is to ensure that public services are not disrupted, said David Lidington, the minister in charge of the Cabinet Office, which oversees the running of government.

-He urged Carillion staff to continue to work and said the government would pay their salaries.
+Lidington urged Carillion staff to continue to work and said the government would pay the salaries of the company’s public sector workers.
+Workers on private sector contracts, however, will be paid by the government for only 48 hours.

 Some contracts handled by Carillion would in time go to alternative providers, he added.

-But despite the short-term support, the government stopped short of bailing out the company as it did with major banks during the financial crisis in 2007-09.
+The government stopped short, however, of bailing out the company as it did with major banks during the 2007-09 financial crisis.

 With banks refusing in recent days to accept the latest restructuring plan, May’s senior ministers met around the clock, under pressure from the Labour Party and unions not to use taxpayer money to prop up the failing company.

-Ministers, top bankers and company bosses scrambled to find a way to save the company in last ditch talks over the weekend.
+Ministers, top bankers and company bosses scrambled to find a way to save the company in last-ditch talks over the weekend.

-Carillion has committed debt facilities of around 1.6 billion pounds to banks which include the country’s five biggest -- RBS, Santander UK, Lloyds, HSBC and Barclays -- and others.
+Carillion has committed debt facilities of about 1.6 billion pounds to banks including RBS, Santander UK, Lloyds, HSBC and Barclays.
 It has a pension deficit of 580 million pounds.

-Spun out of Tarmac nearly 20 years ago and including such construction names as Wimpey and Alfred McAlpine, Carillion operates in Britain, Ireland, Canada, the Middle East and North Africa.
-Its projects include London’s Royal Opera House, the Suez Canal road tunnel and Toronto’s Union Station.
+Spun out of Tarmac nearly 20 years ago and including construction names such as Wimpey and Alfred McAlpine, Carillion operates in Britain and Ireland, Canada, the Middle East and North Africa.

+Its projects include London’s Royal Opera House, the Channel Tunnel, the Copenhagen Metro, the Suez Canal road tunnel and Toronto’s Union Station.

 In July last year, a week after its initial profit warning, it was named as one of the contractors on Britain’s new High Speed 2 rail line, a flagship project that will better connect London with the north of England.

-Richard Howson quit as chief executive at the time of the profit warning after five years in the role.
+Richard Howson quit as CEO at the time of the profit warning after five years in the role.
 Its shares have lost more than 90 percent of their value over the past six months.

 At its headquarters in Wolverhampton, central England, a handful of workers could be seen holding meetings.

-Shares in rival businesses such as G4S, Interserve, Balfour Beatty and Kier Group advanced on hopes they would pick up some additional work.
+Shares in rivals such as G4S, Interserve, Balfour Beatty and Kier Group advanced on hopes they would pick up some additional work.

 However, Balfour, which worked with Carillion on three British road projects, said the collapse would probably cost it between 35 and 45 million pounds.

-Many of Britain’s service providers have been hit in recent years after they took on work during the financial crisis at low prices for long-running, fixed-price contracts.

-The contracts left little room for delay or failure and have led to problems for groups including Capita, Mitie and Interserve.
+Many of Britain’s service providers have been hit in recent years after they took on work during the financial crisis at low prices for long-running fixed-rate contracts that have also proved problematic for groups that include Capita and Mitie and Interserve.

-The company’s demise comes at a difficult time for May who is trying to negotiate Britain’s exit from the European Union.

-The Labour Party questioned why Britain had handed over so much of its public service work to private companies.

 Britain began outsourcing public services in the late 1980s under Margaret Thatcher and enjoyed a boom period under Labour’s Tony Blair and Gordon Brown.
-It is now the world’s second largest outsourcing market after the United states.
+It is now the world’s second-largest outsourcing market behind the United states.

-“We’re ... asking for a full investigation into the government conduct of this matter,” Labour’s business spokeswoman Rebecca Long-Bailey told BBC TV.
+Britain’s National Audit Office warned of risks in the sector in 2013, highlighting a government focus on what it called “short-term savings”.

+Andrew Wilkinson, a restructuring specialist at law firm Weil, said there was a serious issue about the pricing and profit recognition on long-term contracts.